Mathematical biology

 Recommended prerequisites

 01035/01005, Basic knowledge of ordinary differential equations and linear algebra, corresponding to courses 01035/01005, or similar.
-Knowledge of MATLAB, R, or Python programming.
-Students lacking those skills should follow 25328, which is the same course with added introduction to the required math and programming.
+Knowledge of Python, R, or Matlab programming.
+Those lacking those skills should follow 25328, which is the same course with added introduction to the required math and programming.
 No prior biological knowledge is required.

 Teaching Method